 6. Blueberry Tofu Smoothie

 If you find yourself running out every morning, breakfast on the go would be the ideal breakfast for you.
-So, take your tofu and transform it into a smoothie by throwing in blueberries and blending these with some natural honey, banana, and soy milk.
+So, take your tofu and transform it into a smoothie by putting in some blueberries and blending these with some natural honey, banana, and soy milk.

-This smoothie is easily the best vegan smoothie, and the best bit is that it is quite filling, and your family will love it.
-The smoothie is also quite filling, and it’s the perfect pick-me-up for the mornings you wake up tired.
+This smoothie is easily the best vegan smoothie, and the best part is that it is really filling and the perfect pick-me-up for the mornings you wake up tired.

 7. Chickpea pancakes